 Causes of Credit Balances

 Most credit balances do not reflect what is actually owed to payers by providers.
-Credit balances often arise from incorrect posting of allowances, duplicate payments and overpayments by patients and payers, and mis-postings.
+Credit balances often arise from the incorrect posting of allowances, duplicate payments, and overpayments by patients and payers, and miss-postings.

 Addressing Credit Balances

-A good revenue cycle management service can deliver help your practice eliminate credit balances and create a strategy for managing them in the future as well.
+A good revenue cycle management service can deliver help your practice eliminates credit balances and create a strategy for managing them in the future as well.
 This can be accomplished with –

 managing Government and commercial payer timelines

 following up with payers to check if the payment can be offset from future payments depending upon the case